Rohit-Rohilla/Background-Color-Changing-automatic/README.md

 # Background-Color-Changing-automatic
-By using HTML, CSS and JS
+By using HTML and JS